Mark-Noble/FTeik-Eikonal-Solver/README.md

 The Eikonal solver subroutine includes 2 files:
 - In 2D fteik2d.f90 and Include_FTeik2d.f
+- In 3D fteik3d.f90 and Include_FTeik3d.f

 The subroutines are written in Fortran 90

 The package comes along with a simple example of a main program to show how to call the Eikonal solver
 - In 2D mainFTeik2d.f90
+- In 3D mainFTeik2d.f90

 With the Gnu compiler "gfortran", it is recommended to use the options.
 Also included an example of a Makefile -O3 -ffree-form